OpenSourceDefinition/licenses/README.md

  - Download all license pages from opensource.org
  - Extract detailed information for each license
  - Save the results to licenses_original.json

+## Installation

+### Wordpress Plugin

+To install the Wordpress plugin, follow these steps:
+ - Download the plugin from the Releases page
+ - Upload Plugin from the Add New Plugin page
+ - Activate the plugin

+### Wordpress Theme

+ - Go to Licenses page to view the license categories and licenses
+ - Go to Appearance -> Editor
+ - From Templates, select Add New Template
+ - Select Archive: License
+ - Add the header, license categories, license table, grid, or list, and footer blocks
+ - Visit /licenses/ to view the license archive

 ## Output Format